 Also featured in the Elizabeth Taylor sale was a pair of multicoloured sapphire and diamond ‘Ball’ earrings, purchased in Paris in December 2001.
 The bombé form of each earring, paired with the linear gem-set stripes, creates an unexpected combination of straight lines and curved surfaces.
 The stripes begin on one earring and continue asymmetrically to its pair — an understated detail that is pure genius.

-In May 2012, Christie’s hosted Jewels for Hope: The Collection of Mrs. Lily Safra, a charity auction featuring 18 jewels by JAR, making it the largest single-owner collection ever seen on the market.
+In May 2012, Christie’s in Geneva hosted Jewels for Hope: The Collection of Mrs. Lily Safra, a charity auction featuring 18 jewels by JAR, making it the largest single-owner collection ever seen on the market at the time.

-The camellia brooch above features more than 170 carats of rubies set in silver and gold, yet the blossom appears impossibly delicate.
+The camellia brooch below features more than 170 carats of rubies set in silver and gold, yet the blossom appears impossibly delicate.
 Created for Safra in 2003, it epitomises JAR’s extraordinary attention to detail as he pushes the boundaries between jewellery and sculpture.
-It set a record for JAR, selling for $4.3 million.
+It set a record for JAR, selling for CHF 4,003,000.

-Also inspired by nature, the pear-shaped 37.23-carat diamond shown above is entwined between green and pink tourmaline poppy heads — the soft-edged tourmaline cabochons contrasting beautifully with the brilliant, sharp-edged diamond.
+Also inspired by nature was a tourmaline and diamond flower brooch, incorporating a pear-shaped 37.23-carat diamond, offered in the same collection.
+Its green and pink tourmaline poppy heads and the soft-edged tourmaline cabochons contrasting beautifully with the brilliant, sharp-edged diamond.

 The Al Thani Collection